 From the lookout towers and cute portals, you can gaze over some scenic views of Budapest.
 Across the Danube, you’ll get the best possible views of the Parliament Building.

-Matthias Church towers is just in front of the Bastion and you pass by it when going to the Bastion.
+Matthias Church is just in front of the Bastion and you pass by it when going to the Bastion.
 Even though the Church is very impressive and beautiful, most people just walk by it in order to get to the stunning fairytale Fisherman’s Bastion.

 Have dinner at Karavaan